nicedreams/rsyncsnap/README.md

 - Creates date/time stamped folders every backup.
 - Can perform push or pull backups.
 - Can create and store backup snapshots on local machine or remote server using ssh.
-- Snapshots are Samba `vfs_shadow_copy2` compatible with Windows Previous Versions.
+- Snapshots are Samba `vfs_shadow_copy2` compatible with Microsoft Windows Previous Versions.
-- Uses updated soft link to most current backup within backup directory to keep track of previous snapshot.
+- Uses updated relative soft link to most current backup within backup directory to keep track of previous snapshot.
 - Using single directory as source will backup single directory.
 - Using include file as source will backup multiple directories listed in file.
 - The use of .includes file is for adding single or multiple sources to backup.
 Can use any name and file and extension.